raid-guild/handbook/docs/how-to-get-xdai.md

 ## How to get xDAI

-1. Set up the Gnosis Chain network in MetaMask<br>
+1. Set up the Gnosis Chain network in MetaMask<br />
     *then*
-2. Purchase xDAI directly<br>
+2. Purchase xDAI directly<br />
     *or*
 3. Swap to xDAI from DAI on a different network